zwierzaki/sdr/README.md

 ### Design Process

-Read about my full design process for this exercise: http://lizzie.li/google
+Read about my full design process for this exercise at http://lizzie.li/google

-Username: google<br>
-Password: design